 #4: Study under a seasoned mentor

 The majority of real estate agents are between the ages of 30 and 65.
 Their experience as agents can help first-year agents get a head start on their counterparts by mentoring under an agent with decades of experience.
-Maybe even find a mentor in a specialty that you wish to acquire like a broker to start building your career for the future.
+If possible, find a mentor in a specialty that you wish to acquire.

 Many new agents also choose to join a team of agents where earnings are distributed among the group and it becomes a team effort to market and sell properties.
 This can be greatly beneficial for new agents looking to have a bit more stability.